 How To Start a Blog in 6 Steps

-Here are 6 steps to launch your blog in 10 minutes for less than $3/mo:
+Here are six steps to launch your blog in 10 minutes and actually make money:

 - Pick Your Blog Niche: Desirable & Descriptive